strategio-tech/fp-sim4-team-404/README.md

   npm install --force
   npm start
 ```

+You can then navigate to `localhost:3000` to view the web app.

+## Web Deployment

 For the CI/CD pipeline and web deployment, a Github Action workflow is triggered whenever the following files or directories are modified: